 Total Hours of Instruction: 36

-Though classes may be taken in any order, we strongly recommend that you complete Fundamentals of Project Management I before taking any other courses in the program.
+You must complete Fundamentals of Project Management I before taking any other courses in the program.

 A solid foundation in project management.
 This program’s required coursework provides depth and breadth that allow even those new to project management to begin effectively using project management methodologies on the job.
 It is also an excellent foundation for those wishing to continue their study of project management after this program.